natalieagus/50002/docs/Hardware/e_sequentiallogic.md

    -  Lets call this the **`memory` mode** (or `read` mode in some textbooks).

-### Using D-Latch
+### Using a D-Latch

-We supply input voltage (valid low or high) at wire D, and  simultaneously supply valid high voltage at G (or illustrated as Clock port in the figure below).
+A D-latch operates by capturing the input voltage (valid low or high) at the D wire when a valid high voltage is applied to the G wire (also shown as the **Clock** port in the diagram below).
+After the voltage at G switches to low, the D-latch retains the value from D at the time G was high, without needing to maintain D's initial values.

-Then after some time, we supply valid low voltage at G. Hopefully at Q now we have the value that was supplied at D when G was high *without having to hold D's value(s) as they were*.

-If we put many of these devices in parallel, we can have a fixed N-bit output that is "remembered" by the device without having to always supply these combination of values at the input ports D. We can then use the output of these memory devices as an input to the combinational logic device for at least as long as its $$t_{pd}$$ (to finish computation). *Hopefully, we then don't have to worry about unreliable external input anymore.*
+By arranging multiple D-latches in parallel, we can create a stable N-bit output that "remembers" the input values without requiring continuous input at the D ports.
+This stored output can then serve as a reliable input to a combinational logic device for the duration of its processing time (\(t_{pd}\)), mitigating issues with unreliable external inputs.

-The figure below illustrates an example of 4-bit input and corresponding 4-bit output.
-Each of the device drawn as a rectangle (with the ">" symbol at its lower left corner) is called a **Flip-Flop** (see later section).
-They are made up of D-latches.
+The accompanying figure demonstrates a setup with a 4-bit input and a corresponding 4-bit output.
+Each rectangle (marked with a ">" at its lower left corner) represents a **Flip-Flop**, which consists of D-latches and will be discussed in a later section.

 <img src="https://dropbox.com/s/ruxrkxm1r6kog88/s1.png?raw=1" class="center_seventy"  >